apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

         });

 Look at the last three arguments to the `cordova.exec` function.
-The first calls the `Echo` _service_.
-The second requests the `echo` _action_.
+The first calls the `Echo` _service_, a class name.
+The second requests the `echo` _action_, a method within that class.
 The third is an array of arguments containing the echo string, which is the `window.echo` function's the first parameter.

 The success callback passed into `exec` is simply a reference to the callback function `window.echo` takes.
 If the native platform fires